Trial of innovative app to screen for cerebral palsy

 The Cerebral Palsy Alliance has funded the app development.
 The app is being further developed in partnership with Medical University of Graz in Austria.

 The families participating in the trial app are part of the Victorian Infant Collaborative Study (VICS), the world’s longest and most in-depth study into the effects of premature birth, now in its 37th year.
+This study is supported by the National Health and Medial Research Council.

 For more information contact the Women's Media Team on (03) 8345 2028 or (03) 8345 2921.